-At Kumon, we develop advanced reading ability.
+At Kumon, we use the phrase “advancing beyond school grade level.”
 In the Kumon Japanese program, this entails students reading and understanding passages of an advanced level.
 We want students to read a large number of books, but more importantly, our intention is for students to develop the ability to challenge themselves to read books of any difficulty level, or from any genre, and expand the scope of their reading on their own.
 To gain the ability to do just that, our students develop their reading comprehension ability through worksheet study.
 The key method used to develop students’ reading comprehension ability is summarization.

 Differing from simple summaries where students pick out and write down only the key points of a passage, Kumon summarization involves students taking a paragraph and recreating it in the form of a single sentence in line with its theme, while maintaining the flow of the original passage.
 When summarizing a passage at Kumon, students use keywords related to its theme, they maintain the nuances unique to the original passage, and use words that they themselves feel are important.
 Therefore, it is not only necessary that students are able to derive the correct meaning of the passage but they also require a variety of skills, such as the ability to use words and terms correctly and the ability to restructure texts.
 This process enables students to develop a strong understanding of what it means to read and understand a passage.
 Through comparing the differences between their summary and the original passage, students realize for themselves the way they understood the passage.
 By examining and thinking deeply about these differences students hone their reading comprehension ability.